Bangor girls, Brunswick boys claim Class A track and field championships

 Collins was second in the 1600 meters in 4:14.49 in a great duel with Maddox Jordan of Noble, who overtook Collins with 200 meters to go to break the tape in 4:12.72.

-Collins endured a similar battle with Scarborough’s Adam Bendetson in the 3,200, but the University of Maine-bound Collins surged over the last half-mile to win in 9:12.99, good for a state record.
+Collins endured a similar battle with Scarborough’s Adam Bendetson in the 3,200, but Collins surged over the last half-mile to win in 9:12.99, good for a state record.

+“Maddox is an incredible runner,” Collins said of his 1,600-meter battle.
+“I knew if I left it up to the last 400 meters, it would’ve been incredibly hard to fight with him for that.”

+As it turned out, Collins used that very strategy to outfox Bendetson in the 3,200, waiting until the last lap and a half to make his move before surging to the win.

 Brunswick’s 4×400 meter relay team entered the final event needing a sixth-place finish to enable no worse than a tie with Falmouth, but the Dragons’ quartet of Ethan Patterson, Miles Logan, Spencer Stadnicki and Luke Patterson ran to a third-place finish to seal it.